History & spirit of the place

 In a hospitality landscape often driven by spectacle, Enowa Yufuin seems to offer something quieter and more enduring: a sense of place, a measured atmosphere and a stay shaped by mountains, onsen culture and Japanese hospitality.

-At a property such as Enowa Yufuin, the room is more than accommodation; it is the centre of the stay.
-In Yufuin, where travellers come to slow down and settle into the rhythms of hot springs and quiet meals, a room must offer more than comfort.
-It must feel like a retreat.
+At Enowa Yufuin, the room is the focal point of the stay.
+In Yufuin, guests come to slow down, contemplate, and follow the rhythm of the baths and meals.
+The accommodation must offer more than impeccable comfort; it should create a sense of refuge.

 Spa, hot springs and wellbeing